DataBiosphere/terra-data-catalog/docs/getting-started.md

 employees for its database navigation capabilities.
 Alternatively, the Community Edition has all the features needed for development, and this version can be installed by switching `intellij-idea` with `intellij-idea-ce` in the Brewfile.
-8. [Temurin](https://adoptium.net/) is the code name for the free and open-source version of Java 17 provided by the Eclipse Adoptium Working Group.

 Unfortunately, some manual configuration is also necessary: